Ticket to the Coucy Castle

 Why visit the Coucy Castle?

 Located in the Picardy region, Coucy Castle is one of the largest fortresses in northern France.
-With your entry ticket, you'll explore the remnants of this 13th-century bastion, built by Enguerrand III de Boves to protect his domain and display his power.
+The entry ticket allows you to explore its remains, constructed in the 13th century by Enguerrand III de Boves to protect his domain and demonstrate authority.

 Opening hours